Photography is Art

 When it comes to photography, I like to push boundaries and experiment with different techniques.
 Over the years, I’ve discovered that photography can be so much more than just snapping a picture.
 By blending different styles and approaches, I can create images that go beyond reality and tell a deeper story.

 One of my favourite techniques is ICM (Intentional Camera Movement).
 This involves moving the camera while taking the shot.
 Instead of keeping the camera still, I shift it in various directions—up, down, or sideways—during a long exposure.
 The result is a blurry, abstract image that captures the feeling of movement and energy.
-ICM can transform ordinary scenes into something more dynamic and painterly, creating an impressionistic effect that feels more like a painting than a photograph.
+ICM can transform ordinary scenes into something more dynamic and painterly.
+It creates an impressionistic effect that feels more like a painting than a photograph.

 I also love working with impressionism in photography.
-Inspired by the painting style, I aim to capture the mood or essence of a scene rather than the precise details.
+I am inspired by the painting style.
+I aim to capture the mood or essence of a scene.
+It’s more about capturing that feeling rather than the precise details.
 Soft focus, subtle colours, and gentle light help create a dreamlike, ethereal quality.
 It’s less about what’s in the frame and more about how the image makes you feel.

 Another way I bring an artistic touch to my photography is by combining photos.
 By layering multiple images together, I can create composite photographs that tell a richer story.
-Sometimes, I’ll merge different exposures of the same scene, or I might combine entirely different photos to create a surreal effect.
-The possibilities are endless, and this technique gives me the freedom to create something that goes beyond what the eye can see.
+Sometimes, I’ll merge different exposures of the same scene.
+Other times, I might combine entirely different photos to create a surreal effect.
+The possibilities are endless.
+This technique gives me the freedom to create something that goes beyond what the eye can see.

 In addition to combining photos, I often work with textures.
 Adding textures to an image can change its entire mood.
 For example, layering a rough, grungy texture over a smooth, clean photograph can create contrast and add depth.
 Alternatively, soft, delicate textures can enhance the gentleness of a flower or landscape photo.
 Textures allow me to bring a tactile element into a digital image, making it feel more real and tangible.